For believers, a trip to the mountains can be an opportunity to view the artistry of a maker who lovingly crafted a world of beauty and wonder.

 Here’s a rain-proof way to celebrate the Easter holiday.

-On Saturday, April 16, Ripley’s Aquarium will be offering breakfast with the Easter Bunny alongside an Easter egg scavenger hunt.
+Ripley’s Aquarium hosts an annual breakfast with the Easter bunny alongside an Easter egg scavenger hunt.

-Tickets to this popular event include early admission to the Aquarium Saturday morning, a full meal (including pancakes, eggs, bacon, sausage, fresh fruit, coffee and juices), a souvenir photo with the Easter Bunny, an egg-laying animal encounter and a gift from Kinder Joy (the event sponsor).
+Tickets to this popular event include early admission to the aquarium, a full meal (including pancakes, eggs, bacon, sausage, fresh fruit, coffee and juices), a souvenir photo with the Easter bunny, an egg-laying animal encounter and a gift from Kinder Joy (the event sponsor).

 Admission is good for the day.